MJWootton-Research/Macchiato/PetriNetDrawingTools/README.md

 ## Acknowledgements

-Thank-you to Dr Robert *"Larus"* Lee for developing the original Macchiato stencil and macro for Microsoft Visio.
+With thanks to Dr Robert *"Larus"* Lee for developing the original Macchiato stencil and macro for Microsoft Visio.